merenlab/anvio/anvio/docs/programs/anvi-script-reformat-fasta.md

 ### Removing short reads from FASTA

 Removing short contigs from a FASTA file will improve the performance of the %(contigs-db)s later.
-Running the same command this way will also remove sequences that are shorter than 1,000 nts:
+The example below runs the same command while also removing sequences that are shorter than 1,000 nts:

 {{ codestart }}
 anvi-script-reformat-fasta %(fasta)s \